csce585-mlsystems/ipa-ext/project_proposal.md

 - We aim to benchmark the energy consumption of IPA with different configurations, using tools such as Zeus for GPU [5] and etrace2 for CPU
 - Moreover, we plan to have a discussion on how this metric can be optimized

+# Related Work
+Our project extends prior work on optimizing machine learning (ML) inference serving systems by incorporating energy consumption into the optimization objectives.
+Previous systems like InferLine [8] and Loki [9] focused on latency-aware provisioning and scaling for prediction serving pipelines, optimizing for latency and cost but not considering energy efficiency.
+AutoInfer [10] and Swayam [11] introduced self-driving management and distributed autoscaling to ensure response-time Service Level Agreements (SLAs) while maximizing resource efficiency, yet they did not explicitly address energy consumption or environmental impact.
+Studies like Harty et al. [12] investigated energy consumption in ML training and inference, emphasizing energy-efficient practices, while Clover [3] presented a carbon-friendly ML inference service runtime that balances performance, accuracy, and carbon emissions.
+Our work builds upon these efforts by extending the Inference Pipeline Adapter (IPA) [2] to consider energy trade-offs alongside accuracy, latency, and cost, operationalizing energy-efficient practices within a system-level optimization framework.

 # References
 [[1] etrace2](https://chameleoncloud.readthedocs.io/en/latest/technical/metrics.html#energy-and-power-consumption-measurement-with-etrace2)